Ukrainian-History/autoBWF/CONTRIBUTING.md

 ### Implement Features

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Is there nothing there and there's a feature you'd like to have?
+Then create an issue, and let's talk about it!

 ### Write Documentation

-autoBWF could always use more documentation, whether as part of the official Import Mess docs, in docstrings, or even on the web in blog posts, articles, and such.
+autoBWF could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback